apache/incubator-graphar/docs/format/file-format.rst

 Physical table of edges
 ```````````````````````
 As same with the vertex table, the logical edge table is also partitioned into some sub-logical-tables, with each sub-logical-table contains edges that the source (or destination) vertices are in the same vertex chunk.
-According to the partition strategy and the order of the edges, edges can be stored in GraphAr following one of the four types:
+According to the partition strategy and the order of the edges, edges can be stored in GraphAr following the setting adjacency list type.

-- **ordered_by_source**: all the edges in the logical table are ordered and further partitioned by the internal vertex id of the source, which can be seen as the CSR format.
-- **ordered_by_dest**: all the edges in the logical table are ordered and further partitioned by the internal vertex id of the destination, which can be seen as the CSC format.
-- **unordered_by_source**: the internal id of the source vertex is used as the partition key to divide the edges into different sub-logical-tables, and the edges in each sub-logical-table are unordered, which can be seen as the COO format.
-- **unordered_by_dest**: the internal id of the destination vertex is used as the partition key to divide the edges into different sub-logical-tables, and the edges in each sub-logical-table are unordered, which can also be seen as the COO format.

-After that, a sub-logical-table is further divided into edge chunks of a predefined, fixed number of rows (referred to as edge chunk size).
+After that, the whole logical table of edges will be divided into multiple sub-logical-tables with each sub-logical-table contains edges that the source (or destination) vertices are in the same vertex chunk.
+Then, a sub-logical-table is further divided into edge chunks of a predefined, fixed number of rows (referred to as edge chunk size).
 Finally, an edge chunk is separated into physical tables in the following way:

 - an adjList table (which contains only two columns: the internal vertex id of the source and the destination).
-- 0 or more edge property tables, with each table contains a group of properties.
+- 0 or more property group tables (each contains the properties of the edges).

 Additionally, there would be an offset table for **ordered_by_source** or **ordered_by_dest** edges.
 The offset table is used to record the starting point of the edges for each vertex.
 The partition of the offset table should be in alignment with the partition of the corresponding vertex table.
 The first row of each offset chunk is always 0, indicating the starting point for the corresponding sub-logical-table for edges.